 In a move spurred by the mysterious disappearance of Malaysian Airlines flight MH370, India has asked all airlines in the country to track their aircraft real-time from take-off to landing.
 The Directorate General of Civil Aviation (DGCA), the country’s aviation regulator, this week issued fresh guidelines demanding that Indian carriers and private jet operators continuously remain connected with their aircraft through either the Aircraft Communications Addressing and Reporting System, ...

 THIS CONTENT REQUIRES SUBSCRIPTION ACCESS

-You must be a paid subscriber to access "India Prescribes New Aircraft Tracking Rules".
+You must have an Aviation Week Intelligence Network (AWIN) account or subscribe to this Market Briefing to access "India Prescribes New Aircraft Tracking Rules".

 Current Aviation Week Intelligence Network (AWIN) enterprise and individual members: please go to http://awin.aviationweek.com for access.

 Not currently a subscriber?
 Click on the "Learn More" button below to view subscription offers.